Rent safe and private dog parks hosted by locals

 Staffies make great pets, and they thrive with between 1-2 hours of activity each day, including walks and active play sessions.
 Owners of Staffies report their dogs especially love playing with squeaky toys, chasing/playing with a ball or frisbee, and tug-of-war.

-When medium breeds like Staffies don't get sufficient exercise, they're more likely to act out on undesirable behaviors like barking, reactivity, and chewing.
+When medium breeds like Staffies don’t get sufficient exercise, they’re more likely to act out on undesirable behaviors like barking, reactivity, and chewing.
 They need consistent training, mental activity, and regular moderate exercise to avoid falling into bad habits.
+A well-socialized AmStaff with proper exercise is less likely to develop behavioral issues.
+Their springy gait makes them excellent jogging or running companions for active owners.

 What should you feed your American Staffordshire Terrier to keep him healthy?
 As a Moderate energy breed, what you feed them is important.
 A reported 59% of our community feed their Staffie commercial dry kibble.